EUROPE

 Stelvio National Park

-Along the northern border near the intersection of Switzerland and Austria in the north-central Italian Alps is this hidden gem.
+Stelvio National Park is a hidden gem along the northern border near the intersection of Switzerland and Austria in the north-central Italian Alps.
 Known for razor-sharp switchbacks and sharp hairpin turns, the Passo dello Stelvio presents a challenge for cyclists in the summer.
 Alpine villages reminiscent of their Bavarian and Tyrolean counterparts with tumbling glacial waterfalls provide picture-perfect backdrops.

 Tuscan Archipelago National Park

-Encompassing seven smaller islands, this dazzling national park is situated off the west coast of Italy between Livorno and Rome.
+Encompassing seven smaller islands, the dazzling Tuscan Archipelago National Park is situated off the west coast of Italy between Livorno and Rome.
 The archipelago includes the island of Elba, home of Napoleon Bonaparte during his exile in 1814.
 Smaller island Giannutri is a great place for snorkeling and catching a glimpse of bottlenose dolphins in the turquoise waters.
 The tiny isle of Pianosa became infamous for its harsh prison where well-known mafia kingpins and a former Italian president were once housed.
 Because of its popularity, the park has a cap on visitors each day and encourages people to book reservations in advance.

 The best stories from EUROPE, in your inbox